 What Are the Advantages of PayPal Business Loans?

 The main requirements for PayPal Business Loans are easier to meet than traditional business term loans.
 For example, many business term loans require a credit score of at least 700.
 With PayPal Business Loans, your credit score can be as low as 550.
 The minimum annual revenue requirement is also fairly low compared to traditional business term loans.

 And since payments are automatically deducted each week, you don’t have to worry about remembering to make payments on your own.

-Lastly, though you do need to sign a personal guarantee, PayPal Business Loans do not require collateral.
+Lastly, though you need to sign a personal guarantee, PayPal Business Loans do not require collateral.
 This makes PayPal business loans increasingly accessible to smaller businesses or individuals who don’t own expensive assets.

-What are the Disadvantages of PayPal Working Capital?
+What Are the Disadvantages of PayPal Working Capital?

 The number one disadvantage of PayPal Working Capital is that it’s only available to PayPal users.
 If you do not use PayPal to process payments, you cannot qualify for PayPal Working Capital.

 Secondly, your first two loans cannot exceed $125,000, regardless of your annual revenue.
 Businesses that earn hundreds of thousands of dollars per year would likely access higher borrowing amounts from other companies.